Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-In this section we consider the effect of small variations in the relative profile of the vote.

-By the \dfc{relative profile} of the vote we mean a collection of numbers $u_k$ where $k$ runs through all possible ways of filling a ballot and $u_k$ gives the fraction of voters who expressed the view $k$, \ie the absolute number of voters who expressed that view divided by the total number of voters.
-The reason of dividing by the total number of voters is that the outcome of the vote should not change when the numbers of voters who expressed each opinion are multiplied all of them by the same factor.

-Now, when the total amount of voters is very large, the fractions $u_k$ admit of very small variations.
-In this connection, we postulate that the dependence of the choice set on the relative profile should have the following property: every relative profile $u$ has a neighbourhood $U$ such that for any relative profile $u'$ in $U$ the choice set for $u'$ is contained in that for $u$.
-In the established terminology about set functions \cite{klein-thompson:1984}, we are requiring the choice set to be an \dfc{upper semicontinuous} function of the relative profile.

-In particular, this ensures that the outcome will remain a correct choice even though reading mistakes are made in a small (enough) fraction of ballots.
-Such a property is quite pertinent from a practical point of view in the case of a very large number of voters.

-This property is easily violated by the methods that successively apply different criteria.
-For instance, in the case of example~(\ref{eq:ex4e}) both the Swiss procedure and the Condorcet-Bucklin one choose $a$ for $\epsilon>0$ and $b$ for $\epsilon\le0$.
-In order to get $\{a,b\}$ for $\epsilon=0$ one can consider modifying these rules by replacing proper majority requirements by weak majority ones (greater than or equal to 50\%).
-This achieves the desired result in the particular case of~(\ref{eq:ex4e}), but the problem persists in other examples.
-Consider, for instance, the following one:

-One can check that the Condorcet-Bucklin procedure chooses $a$ for small positive $\epsilon$ and $b$ for negative $\epsilon$; at the boundary $\epsilon=0$ it chooses $a$ or $b$ depending on whether proper majority or weak majority is considered, but neither of both variants chooses $\{a,b\}$.

-\paragraph{1.9} \textbf{Dealing with ties and with incomplete information}
+\subsection{Dealing with ties and with incomplete information}

 In practice, voters often do not have an opinion on some options.
-Besides, they may also rank equally some that they know.
+Besides, they may also rank equally some of them that they do know.
 In order to properly deal with such possibilities, one must begin by distinguishing between them when interpreting the ballots.